Capabilities, Facilities and Methodology

 Atomic clocks in the Time and Frequency Lab support NASA and APL space missions.

-This planetary science research facility is equipped for investigating meteorites and geochemical processes in our solar system.
+A facility equipped to investigate meteorites and geochemical processes in our solar system.

-Our Mission Operations Centers (MOCs) serve as "command central" for APL spacecraft across the solar system.
+Centers to serve as "command central" for APL spacecraft flying across the solar system.

-This facility is the proving ground for optical instrumentation for spaceflight.
+A facility that acts as a proving ground for optical instrumentation for spaceflight.

-Researchers use this laboratory to investigate the nature of impacts on bodies across the Solar System.
+A laboratory to investigate the nature of impacts on bodies across the solar system.

-In this Lab, APL's planetary protection team ensures that a mission's flight hardware is clear of microbes or other biological "hitchhikers."
+A team that ensures a mission's flight hardware is clear of microbes or other biological "hitchhikers."